 In August 2016, I created two new opt-ins using Meera’s advice from the course.
 My email list nearly doubled in size that month.

-When I finally had time to promote my blog and create new lead magnets in January 2017, my email list growth surged.
+When I finally had time to promote my blog and create new lead magnets in the fall of 2017, my email list growth surged.

-4) I’m learning how to set up a passive income stream via email.
+4) In Email Lists Simplified I learned how to set up a passive income stream.